gdifiore/pyball/README.md

 `pyball` is licensed under the [MIT license](https://github.com/SummitCode/pyball/blob/master/LICENSE)

 ## To-do
-- I think the cache is broken?
-Or the lookup is slow, investigate.
 - Would like to make a base class of shared functions (_get_soup(), _find_table(), ...) but I kinda hate how python classes work.